Summary

 Key Quotes & Analysis

-Context: Don Filipo suspects the mayor is manipulating the timing of their budget discussion
+Context: Filipo suspects the mayor is deliberately delaying the budget discussion to prevent real planning

 In Today's Words: